 Best wired ergonomic keyboards

 I've used a few different ergonomic keyboards, and since getting this one about a year ago, this is my favorite.
 The shape of the board and the keys' split are just right, not to mention the wonderful key travel you get while typing.
 The additional shortcut keys for media, calculator, Office 365, even the emoji button are all beneficial and save the need to reach for your mouse to launch those programs.
-Along with angle adjustments and the wrist rest, I can comfortably type for long periods.
+Along with some proper angle adjustments and wrist rest, I can comfortably type for long periods.

 Perixx may not be a super well-known brand, but the company makes some quality accessories that include the Periboard 512 ergonomic keyboard.
 The keyboard's 3D shape and the split key design aids in giving your hands and wrists a comfortable resting play while typing.
 The Periboard 512 includes seven quick keys for launching a browser window, media controls, and more.

 If you prefer a dimmer workspace, you might like the Adesso Tru-Form 150.
 It offers a split keyboard design with backlit keys and a choice of red, green, or blue at the push of a button.
 Not only does this mean that you get posture correct typing, but also a unique look to the quiet type keys.
-There are twenty hotkeys for media controls, webpages, and more, offering easy access to frequently used computer functions.
+There are 20 hotkeys for media controls, webpages, and more, offering easy access to frequently used computer functions.

 With a design that truly stands out from other keyboards, KINESIS Freestyle2 allows you to get the keys' angle and the most comfortable arm width while typing.
 By splitting the keyboard into two halves, you can spread them up to 9-inches apart and adjust the angle up to 15 degrees.
-There isn't a traditional number pad on this keyboard, but you can enable one and quick keys for common computer shortcuts using the function key.
+There isn't a traditional number pad on this keyboard, but you can enable one with quick keys for common computer shortcuts using the function key.

 Typing with comfort

 If you prefer a hard-wired keyboard, then the Microsoft Ergonomic Keyboard LXM-00001 is the way to go.
 It brings a great typing experience with a middle-of-the-road keyboard shape.
 Its shape isn't an extreme curve to the board or overly broad split to the keys.
-You get helpful, quick keys to gain shortcuts to various computer functions for an enjoyable and comfortable typing experience.
+Instead, you get helpful, quick keys to gain shortcuts to various computer functions for an enjoyable and comfortable typing experience.